json-tools/json-viewer/README.md

 - [ ] node operation (copy to clipboard, save as file, etc..)
 - [ ] configurable expandable view of long strings
 - [ ] configurable preview of media data
-- [ ] configurable preview of object with values (by default only property names are shown, without values)

 ## Usage